Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/010_boms.en.md

 ### Conflict Handling

 The combination of name and version of the main component of a BOM need to be unique.
 Trying to upload another document with the same combination results in an error.

+{{< example bom_upload_err_on_existing >}}

 You can override this behaviour with the "on-existing" option, telling BOMnipotent to either skip or replace conflicting documents:

 {{< example bom_upload_skip_existing >}}